KomradeSpectre/AetheriumMod/README.md

 ## Changelog
 ----
+[0.4.4]
++ Quick hotfix to address R2API weirdness due to previously using the experimental build.
+Woopsies!

 [0.4.3]
 + AETHERIUM REWRITE.
 Lots of refactoring had to be done, but now my process of item creation should be the default R2API way to do it.
 This means others can probably learn from it easier now.
 + Nerfed Shark Teeth default # of ticks value from 10 to 5 (As a result, it has more damage per these ticks vs Before.)
 Suggestion by Breadguy.